tangrammer/flowgic/README.md

 (defprotocol Evaluation
   (evaluate [this  context]))
 ```
 As you can see, any Evaluation can be evaluated with a context.
 And a context is a clojure map.
+That's all! :)

 #The `flowgic` entities

 `(require '[ch.deepimpact.flowgic :as flowgic])`

-### core/Continuation => flowgic/continue
+## core/Continuation => flowgic/continue
 The typical box that **represents an action-fn**.
 Always between 2 entities

 <img width="150"  src="https://cloud.githubusercontent.com/assets/731829/10295406/d13a0cb6-6bc0-11e5-83eb-49eb65a4e95c.png">